deanwampler/SICPExerciseSolutions/README.markdown

 Feedback is welcome.

-## Makefile ##
+## Running the Solutions ##

 There is a simple Makefile that runs all the solutions.
-However, it appears that failed tests don't return "$? = 1" for all the runtimes (?), so if a particular exercise solution fails, make won't exit.
+However, it appears that failed tests don't return `$? = 1` for all the runtimes (?), so if a particular exercise solution fails, `make` won't exit.

+For running individual script files, use the `run.sh` files in each language directory, *e.g.*, if your current directory is `scheme/ch02` and you want to run the Exercise 2.1 solution, then use `../run.sh ex2.1.scm`.

 ## Scheme Solutions ##

 Most of the Scheme solutions use just the features learned up to that point.
-The only exceptions are a few exercises where I used output functions and the `(set! ...)` form before the book introduced them, in order to test the results.
+The only exceptions are a few exercises where I use output functions and the `(set! ...)` form before the book introduced them, in order to test the exercise results.

-I used *SchemeUnit* as the XUnit tool and ran the solutions using *PLT Scheme*, in particular the *mzscheme* interpreter.
-One thing I noticed about this version of scheme; there is no *nil* defined for empty lists, as used in the book..
-I used *(list)* instead.
+I use *SchemeUnit* as the XUnit tool and run the solutions using *PLT Scheme*, in particular the *mzscheme* interpreter.
+One thing I noticed about this version of scheme; there is no `nil` defined for empty lists, as used in the book..
+I used `(list)` instead.

 ## Scala Solutions ##

-I'm a self-proclaimed Scala expert: [Programming Scala](http://oreilly.com/catalog/9780596155957/) ;) Hence, some of my solutions used idioms that hadn't yet been introduced in the book.
+I'm a self-proclaimed Scala expert: [Programming Scala](http://oreilly.com/catalog/9780596155957/) ;) Hence, some of my solutions use idioms that haven't been introduced at that point in the book.

-I used Scala v2.7.5 and [ScalaTest](http://www.artima.com/scalatest/) v0.9.5 to run the solutions.
-You'll need to add the `scalatest-x.y.z.jar` to the `CLASSPATH`.
-I invoked `scala` interactively, then loaded and executed files, *e.g.,*
+I use Scala v2.7.X and [ScalaTest](http://www.artima.com/scalatest/) v1.0 to run the solutions.
+You'll need to add the `scalatest-x.y.jar` to the `CLASSPATH`.
+I invoke `scala` interactively, then load and execute files, *e.g.,*

-    scala -cp $SCALA_TEST_HOME/scalatest-0.9.5/scalatest-0.9.5.jar
+    scala -cp $SCALA_TEST_HOME/scalatest-1.0/scalatest-1.0.jar
     scala> :load ex1.3.scala
     Loading ex1.3.scala...
     f: (Int,Int,Int)Int